-Selects the SCHED\RR scheduling policy.
-It is very similar to SCHED\FIFO, but every process with this scheduling policy has an associated time quantum.
-In addition to the cases listed for SCHED\FIFO, if a process with policy SCHED\RR has been running for longer than its time quantum, it will be preempted and any other process with the same priority will be allowed to run.
+Selects the SCHED_RR scheduling policy.
+It is very similar to SCHED_FIFO, but every process with this scheduling policy has an associated time quantum.
+In addition to the cases listed for SCHED_FIFO, if a process with policy SCHED_RR has been running for longer than its time quantum, it will be preempted and any other process with the same priority will be allowed to run.
+This is a real-time policy.